Boeing X-45: X-45B/C

 The larger X-45B design was modified to have even more fuel capacity and three times greater combat range, becoming the X-45C.
-Each wing's leading edge spans from the nose to the wingtip, giving the aircraft more wing area, and a planform very similar to the B-2 Spirits'.
+Each wing's leading edge spans from the nose to the wingtip, giving the aircraft more wing area, and a platform very similar to the B-2 Spirits'.
 The first of the three planned X-45C aircraft was originally scheduled to be completed in 2006, with capability demonstrations scheduled for early 2007.
 By 2010, Boeing hoped to complete an autonomous aerial refueling of the X-45C by a KC-135 Stratotanker.
 Boeing has displayed a mock-up of the X-45C on static displays at many airshows.

 The X-45C portion of the program received $767 million from DARPA in October 2004, to construct and test three aircraft, along with several supplemental goals.
 The X-45C included an F404 engine.
-In July 2005, DARPA awarded an additional $175 million to continue the program, as well as implement autonomous Aerial refueling technology.
+In July 2005, DARPA awarded an additional $175 million to continue the program, as well as implement autonomous aerial refueling technology.

 On March 2, 2006, the US Air Force decided not to continue with the X-45 project.
 However, Boeing submitted a proposal to the Navy for a carrier based demonstrator version of the X-45, designated the X-45N.